History of the Daytona 500: 1959–1969

 In 1963, it was DeWayne "Tiny" Lund who took the victory for the Wood Brothers, however the real drama began a couple weeks before the race when Lund helped pull 1961 winner Marvin Panch from a burning sportscar at a considerable risk to himself.
 As a result of his heroism, the Wood Brothers asked Lund to replace Panch in the Daytona 500 and Lund took the car to the winner's circle.

 Driving a potent Plymouth with the new Hemi engine, Richard Petty led 184 of the 200 laps to win the 1964 Daytona 500 going away.
 Plymouths ran 1-2-3 at the finish.
 The triumph was Petty's first on a super-speedway.

 The first rain-shortened Daytona 500 was the 1965 event.
 Leader Marvin Panch and Fred Lorenzen made contact on Lap 129, as rain began to fall; Panch spun out, and Lorenzen won when the race was finally called on Lap 133.
 The 1966 Daytona 500, won by Richard Petty, was also shortened, to 198 laps, due to rain.

 1967 saw Mario Andretti dominate the race.
 He led 112 of the 200 laps including the last 33 laps to capture his only win in the Monster Energy NASCAR Cup Series.

 The 1968 race saw a duel involving Cale Yarborough and LeeRoy Yarbrough.
 For much of the day, both drivers traded the lead.
-With 5 laps to go, Yarborough made a successful slingshot pass on the third turn to take the lead from Yarbrough and never looked back as he won his first Daytona 500 by 1.3 seconds.
+With 5 laps to go, Cale made a successful slingshot pass on the third turn to take the lead from LeeRoy and never looked back as he won his first Daytona 500 by 1.3 seconds.
 LeeRoy Yarbrough would inflict the same treatment on Charlie Glotzbach the next year, winning the 1969 Daytona 500 on the last lap.